noi-techpark/it.bz.opendatahub.api.mobility-ninja/README.md

 ## Edges

+We expose only **available** edges, but for historical reasons the `eavailable`, `sbavailable` and `seavailable` fields are still accessible.
+Availability should have been an internal-only field to mark a station visible through the API.

 An edge is a connection between two stations and some descriptive fields attached.
 In addition it contains geometries, that describe the connection on a map.